alphagov/content-publisher/docs/adr/0009-modelling-history.md

 Each Image::FileRevision is associated with an ActiveStorage::Blob object that is responsible for managing the storage of the source file.
-It also has a one to many association with Image::Asset, each Image::Asset represents resultant files that are uploaded to Asset Manager for the various image sizes.
+It also has a one to many association with Image::Asset.
+Each Image::Asset represents resultant files that are uploaded to Asset Manager for the various image sizes.
 The Image::Asset model stores the URL to the Asset Manager file and what state the file is on Asset Manager.